Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/organizations/CCGWGDigest.md

 Clearly GNAP can replace OAuth, but I think you both have now confirmed that GNAP does not replace OIDC, or federated identity...

-* [XMSS: Generating usable test vectors for JOSE and COSE](https://lists.w3.org/Archives/Public/public-credentials/2022Apr/0007.html)  Orie Steele (Sunday, 3 April)

-We've been working on generating test vectors for: [https://datatracker.ietf.org/doc/html/rfc8391](https://datatracker.ietf.org/doc/html/rfc8391) $1$2

-That we could use to register the `kty` and `alg` for XMSS such that it could be used by JOSE and COSE.

 * [https://github.com/transmute-industries/xmss](https://github.com/transmute-industries/xmss)